lauralwd/LAR_phylogeny_gungor-et-al-2020/README.md

-This repository contains a phylogenetic tree of LAR and other PIP family enzymes as shown in Güngör et al. 2020: Azolla ferns testify: seed plants and ferns share a common ancestor for leucoanthocyanidin reductase enzymes (link will follow upon publication).
+This repository contains a phylogenetic tree of LAR and other PIP family enzymes as shown in Güngör _et al_.
+2020: Azolla ferns testify: seed plants and ferns share a common ancestor for leucoanthocyanidin reductase enzymes (link will follow upon publication).
 Additionally, this repository details all code and intermediate files used in the process towards that tree.

 ### Quick links: